innocampus/moodle-availability_shibboleth2fa/README.md

 ## Usage

+#### Access restriction

-After installation, teachers can select "2FA" from the list of access restrictions when configuring an activity or section.
+After installation, teachers can select "**2FA**" from the list of access restrictions when configuring an activity or section.
 Students will then be required to authenticate with shibboleth in order to access the resource.
-After successfully authenticating once, students can access *any resource* protected by 2FA on your moodle site *until they log out*.
+After successfully authenticating once, students can access _any resource_ protected by 2FA on your Moodle site _until they log out_.

+#### Exceptions

-Teachers can add course-wide exceptions for individual users by clicking "manage exceptions" on a protected resource.
+Teachers can add course-wide exceptions for individual users by clicking "**manage exceptions**" on a protected resource.
-Users with exception will never be required to authenticate using 2FA for any protected resource in that course.
+Users with an exception will never be required to authenticate using 2FA for any protected resource _in that course_.